mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### VEHICLE WEAPONS

 All weapons described in this section require the Heavy Weapons (vehicle) skill to use effectively.
-All ranges are listed in kilometres.
+All ranges are listed in kilometers.

 **Vehicle Weapon Harness:** The vehicle weapon harness is designed to mount vehicle weapons and is specifically reinforced to absorb any recoil.
 The harness is controlled in a similar manner as the weapon harness but only one vehicle weapon of up to two tons may be mounted on it.